Current River Conditions

 Our Upper Clear Creek adventure will keep your paddle moving and your heart pounding as you crash through class IV rapids.
 Enjoy the beautiful scenery, and keep your eyes peeled for big horn sheep, otters, and other native wildlife that are commonly spotted on many of our Colorado whitewater rafting trips.

-Age Restrictions Gold Rush 1/3 Day (Class III) – 6+ years, 50 lb. minimum: CLOSED Upper Clear Creek 1/2 Day (Class IV) – 15+ years: CLOSED Lower Canyon (Class IV-V) - 15+ years: CLOSED
+Age Restrictions Gold Rush 1/3 Day (Class III) – 6+ years, 50 lb. minimum: OPEN Upper Clear Creek 1/2 Day (Class IV) – 15+ years: OPEN Lower Canyon (Class IV-V) - OPEN

 Water Conditions & Trip Age Restrictions